yangh567/level4-project/template/plan.md

 2. Have a preliminary general understanding of the method of research papers.
 3. Understand and utilize the composition of the survey data set

 * **Week 7**
+1. Complete and careful research data.
+2. Realize the classification of ml methods
+3. Research the literature to further use deep learning methods.

 * **Week 8**
 * **Week 9**
 * **Week 10**